vokseverk/package-template/README.md

 # Umbraco Property Editor Template

-This is my starter project for an Umbraco Property Editor.
+This is our starter project for an Umbraco Property Editor.

 ## Process